Antineoplastic Drugs — topoisomerase-II inhibitor

 The household route: excretion onto bedding and surfaces

-The bedding link is not hypothetical.
-In a study of which nursing tasks led to measurable drug in the body, changing the sheets or making the bed of a treated patient stood out as one of the strongest contributors.
-Peer-reviewed — Villa et al. 2023 In a home, the person doing that task is usually a family caregiver — which is exactly why this belongs in a bedroom atlas.
+The bedding link is not hypothetical, though the strongest direct evidence for it comes from etoposide's drug-class relatives rather than etoposide itself.
+A biomonitoring study of nurses handling five antineoplastic drugs (cyclophosphamide, ifosfamide, methotrexate, 5-fluorouracil, doxorubicin — etoposide was not among the drugs measured) found that changing the sheets or making the bed of a treated patient was one of the strongest contributors to measurable drug uptake.
+Peer-reviewed — Villa et al. 2023 Etoposide shares the same excretion-onto-fabric mechanism as those drugs, so the same household route plausibly applies — but that extension is a reasonable inference, not a direct measurement.
+Inferred — same excretion mechanism as the antineoplastic drugs Villa et al. studied In a home, the person doing that task is usually a family caregiver — which is exactly why this belongs in a bedroom atlas.

 Keeping it in proportion